eclipse-leda/leda/content/en/docs/app-deployment/seat-adjuster/interact-seat-adjuster.md

 ---

 We interact with the seat application through MQTT messages to emulate the behavior of an offboard application.
-To see the responses from the seat adjuster app, subscribe to MQTT topics `seatadjuster/#``.
+To see the responses from the seat adjuster app, subscribe to the MQTT topic `seatadjuster/#``.

 ```bash
 mosquitto_sub -t 'seatadjuster/#' -v